mtxslv/engineering-algorithms/cpp/linear-programming/README.md

 ## [example5.txt](./example5.txt)

 must give a maximized objective value of 15.
-The exact form of the answer may depend, since we have a degenerated solution.
-Even so, comparing to what is seen in [page 35](./support-materials/Disciplina_Otimizao_de_Sistemas_-1a_parte_v9_corr3.pdf), the only wrong value is the S3 (should be 0, but it is equal to Z).
+The exact values of the variables (slack and problem's) may depend, since we have a degenerated solution.
+Even so, it returns what is expected in [page 35](./support-materials/Disciplina_Otimizao_de_Sistemas_-1a_parte_v9_corr3.pdf).

 ```shell
 $ ./simplexsolver example5.txt 2 3